 Catching a tooth infection early can make a world of difference.
 Watch for these signs:

-dentist in Richmond Hill or a dentist from your locality can catch and treat problems early, saving you from big trouble later.
+These symptoms might seem small at first.
+But don’t wait for them to “go away on their own.”
+A dentist in Richmond Hill or a dentist from your locality can catch and treat problems early, saving you from big trouble later.

 Some infections stay mild.
 Others don’t.
 Your body will try to warn you when things are heading in the wrong direction.